 Unfortunately, the transmission of information via the Internet is not completely secure.
 Although we will take reasonable steps to protect your personal data, we cannot guarantee the security of your data transmitted over the Internet; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

-You have the right to ask us not to process your personal data to provide our weekly journal or marketing information about the Products, the Website or Apps.
-You can email us on firstname.lastname@example.org to make these changes, or follow the “unsubscribe” link in any marketing communication that we send to you by email.
+You have the right to ask us not to process your personal data, to provide information to you (whether by email or otherwise) or marketing information about the Products, the Website or Apps.
+You can email us on email@example.com to make these changes, or follow the “unsubscribe” link in any marketing communication that we send to you by email.
 You can also make changes to your privacy settings at the “My Account” part of the Website.
 We will change what you receive within a reasonable time.
-However, changing your privacy settings may inhibit your ability to use the Website or receive any journal that we offer or use an App, so we do not recommend that you do this.
+However, changing your privacy settings may inhibit your ability to use the Website or receive any information or email that we offer or use an App, so we do not recommend that you do this.

 You also consent to us (or third party advertisers working through the Website or an App) placing cookies on your hard drive or mobile device.
 You can turn these off if you want, through the settings on your browser.
 See the “IP addresses and cookies” section above.
 Please note that we will not place cookies on your hard drive by which you can be personally identified; if we do, we will ask for more, further, specific consent from you.